Ways to Give

-If you cherish your outdoor memories of hikes through verdant lands, paddles down pristine waters, and quiet observations of birds, bats and other wildlife with the Natural Resources Foundation of Wisconsin, we invite you to join our Sojourners Society with a special gift of $500 or more.
+If you cherish your outdoor memories of hikes through verdant lands, paddles down pristine waters, and quiet observations of birds, bats, and other wildlife with the Natural Resources Foundation of Wisconsin, we invite you to join our Sojourners Society with a special gift of $500 or more.
 Your gift will help ensure that Field Trips remain accessible and affordable for all Field Trip participants.
-As a member of the Foundation’s Sojourner Society*, you will receive: guaranteed early registration on Wisconsin-based Field Trips; early registration on our international and domestic travel excursions; exclusive invitations to special Conservation Connections events that bring together natural resources experts, Sojourners, and Foundation leaders for unique learning experiences.
+As a member of the Foundation’s Sojourner Society*, you will receive guaranteed early registration on Wisconsin-based Field Trips; early registration on our international and domestic travel excursions; and exclusive invitations to special Conservation Connections events that bring together natural resources experts, Sojourners, and Foundation leaders for unique learning experiences.

 You can join the Sojourners Society by mailing a check to NRF or by making a $500 or more gift through our online donation system.

 *Please note that your Sojourners Society gift is in addition to, and cannot be applied toward, your regular Foundation membership gift.

 Gifts of stock can be made to support our work protecting Wisconsin’s lands, waters and wildlife.
 Benefits of gifting appreciated securities may include an immediate charitable deduction for the full market value of the stock, and avoidance of capital gain taxes that would normally be due upon sale (please consult with your tax advisor).
 For additional information, review our gift acceptance policy.